moxley/atom-ruby-test/README.md

 ## Features

+* Run all the tests in the project
 * Run the tests for current test file
 * Run single test at cursor
 * Run previous test